secretstartups/handbook/style-guide/index.html.md

 Links from the Handbook should conform to a few general guidelines:

-* Linked text should describe the content to which the link leads.
-A page title or description is usually a good choice and preferable to something like "this" or "here".
+* Linked text should describe the content the link leads to.
+A page title or description is usually a good choice and preferable to something like "see the information here".
 * Link URLs should not result in unnecessary redirection.
 HTTP redirection (e.g., via [redirect.rb](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/lib/redirect.rb) and [redirects.yml](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/redirects.yml)) can be helpful, especially for handling external links and bookmarks, but it is better for link and bookmark reliability (and sometimes loading speed) to skip redirection whenever possible.
 * Link URLs should not specify default file names or extensions unless excluding them would result in redirection.
 Overly specific link URLs are more likely to break in response to future changes.
 * Same-site links should use root-relative URLs, not absolute URLs or document-relative URLs.